Administrative Drop Policy

 - Independent Study courses

 - Continuing education courses that must be repeated to retain professional certification

 Undergraduate Funding Limit Rule (Limitation on in-state tuition rates for some undergraduates)- Excessive Hours:

 Senate Bill 345 passed in the 76th Legislative session, allows a higher education institution to charge a resident undergraduate student tuition at a higher rate than that charged to other resident undergraduate students, not to exceed the rate charged to nonresident undergraduate students, for students that have exceeded a certain number of semester credit hours of funded college work and who have not earned an undergraduate degree.

-- Students who are a Texas resident and were enrolled in any Texas public institution BEFORE Fall 1999 are EXEMPT from this rule.
+- Students who are enrolled in any institution of higher education while classified as a resident student for tuition purposes BEFORE Fall 1999 are EXEMPT from this rule.

-- Students who were enrolled in any Texas public institution between Fall 1999 and Summer 2006 cannot attempt 45 credit hours beyond the hours required to complete their degree.
+- Students who were enrolled in any institution of higher education while classified as a resident student for tuition purposes between Fall 1999 and Summer 2006 cannot attempt 45 credit hours beyond the hours required to complete their degree.

-- Students who were enrolled in any Texas public institution between Fall 2006 and thereafter cannot attempt 30 credit hours beyond the hours required to complete their degree.
+- Students who were enrolled in any institution of higher education while classified as a resident student for tuition purposes between Fall 2006 and thereafter cannot attempt 30 credit hours beyond the hours required to complete their degree.

 Limitation on Dropping Courses

 Under section 51.907 of the Texas Education Code, "an institution of higher education may not permit a student to drop more than six courses, including any course a transfer student has dropped at another institution of higher education."
 This statue was enacted by the State of Texas in spring 2007 and applied to students who enroll in a public institution of higher education as first-time freshmen in fall 2007 or later.